dbojan/howto/list_of_linux_distros.md

 ### more info: distrowatch.com

-things to check: user reviews, based on, linux versin, nvidia version
+things to check: user reviews, based on, linux package version, nvidia versio

+__backup your data first__ to external disk before new install

+carefully use gparted, or windows disk manager to partition disk before install. (shrink windows partition, add empty partition to install linux on)

+use ventoy to add multiple iso files to usb (erase usb/choose format to exfat file system type)